 During the time when Mindy was undergoing treatments, her father was also battling lung cancer.
 She found this incredibly difficult as her father eventually lost his battle with cancer while she was recovering.

 It was shortly after she was diagnosed that Mindy met Wendie Jo Sperber, a breast cancer survivor and founder of weSPARK, a support center for people affected by cancer.
 Through Wendie Jo, Mindy became involved with weSPARK and also joined a support group for breast cancer survivors.
 “I found it encouraging and helpful to talk to women who already had breast cancer,” says Mindy.
 “They told me what to expect so I didn’t feel isolated or alone.”

 Mindy is now looking forward to whatever life holds for her.
 “I have been very blessed with a lot of great stuff in my life.”
 As to whether or not there will be a fourth Austin Powers film, “I don’t know, but I don’t want it to end,” Mindy says.
 “I had the best time doing those films.”
 And a lot of people had a great time watching them.
 Thanks, Mindy, keep on making us laugh!

 ♦ ♦ ♦ ♦ ♦

-This article was originally published in Coping® with Cancer magazine, September/October 2003.
+This article was printed from copingmag.com and was originally published in Coping® with Cancer magazine, September/October 2003.